seffradev/ehd500/docs/paper/thesis.typ

 First, the report recounts previous work, introduces the problem and then provides relevant theory and background.
 Second, the research methodology and materials used is introduced.
-Third is the results showing prototype implementation and the conducted security analysis.
+Third is the results showing prototype implementation.
 Fourth, an analysis based on the results with discussion is given and last, conclusions are drawn.

 == Background <sec:background>